High-Performance FAQ

 -

-Item descriptionA rigid spreadsheet plan is useless for an executive.
-This is why we use a closed feedback loop via TrainingPeaks.
-If you are grounded on a long-haul flight or dealing with massive corporate stress, your central nervous system is already taxed.
-You simply communicate your schedule, and I dynamically micro-adjust your intervals and volume.
-We train the body you have on that specific day, not the body the spreadsheet assumes you have.
+We use a continuous feedback loop via TrainingPeaks.
+If you're grounded on a long-haul flight or dealing with serious work stress, your central nervous system is already taxed.
+You communicate your week, and I adjust the volume and intensity accordingly.

 -